arunkoshy/arunkoshy.github.io/_posts/2021-04-27-unspoken-truths.markdown

 f) Don't be surprised at friendships getting frayed or weird within the work drama -- expect it and show a lot of grace.
 Ensure that the friendship survives while you learn more about the game.

-g) Have as much resources ( read as capital, leverage, equity ) as the folks sitting across the table if you want a deal that is among equals.
+g) Have parity or supremacy of resources ( read as capital, leverage, equity ) to the folks sitting across the table if you want a deal among equals.

 h) Those that are getting better are getting harder to lord over [4].
 Those who get bitter are getting easier to rule over.